 Government Contracts.

-29 Palms.

-We will submit a proposal on December 11, 2000 to assume ownership and operation of the utility and distribution systems of 29 Palms Marine Base in California.
-(Lawyer: A. Ralston; Clients: B. Votaw, J. Carr; Outside Counsel: A. Krachman of Bracewell & Patterson)

 Bolling AFB Privatization.

 We will submit a proposal on December 27 to assume ownership and operation of the utility distribution systems at Bolling AFB in Washington, D.C.
 (Lawyer: A. Ralston; Client: B. Votaw; Outside Counsel: Al Krachman of Bracewell & Patterson)